kencormican/milestoneProjectFour/TEST.md

         {% endif %}">
 </td>
 ```
 * The second occurs only if the bag form updated without changing the entry.
-It therefore posts the qunatity as an empty string.
+It therefore posts the quantity as an empty string.
 The view then fails because it is expecting integer value.
 ```
 invalid literal for int() with base 10: ''
 ....